 - Junior or senior liens the borrower presented as paid but that remain of record

-Verdict: Title insurance covers some of this.
-It does not cover the 24-36 months of carrying costs while the issue resolves.
+Verdict: Title insurance covers some of this exposure.
+It does not cover the carrying costs that accumulate while a lien dispute works through the courts.

 7. Renovation Scope Underestimated by 20% or More